Divide, Interact, Sample: The Two-System Paradigm: Related Work

 Our work lies at the intersection of ensemble-chain MCMC, adaptive sampling, and mean-field dynamics.
 Prior methods have explored various combinations of these ideas, but we provide a systematic two-system framework that unifies and extends these lines of work with minimal computational overhead.

-The well-known affine invariant ensemble sampler was proposed by Goodman and Weare \cite{goodman2010ensemble}.
-This is an efficient sampler low-dimensional problems, but it does not scale as well in higher dimensions as Langevin-based methods.
+The well-known affine invariant ensemble sampler was proposed by \citet{goodman2010ensemble}.
+This is an efficient sampler for low-dimensional problems, but it does not scale as well in higher dimensions as Langevin-based methods.

-\textbf{Overdamped Langevin Samplers.} Garbuno-Inigo et al. \cite{inigo_2020} proposed a mean-field ensemble overdamped Langevin SDE that converges to the correct target only in the infinite-particle (mean-field) limit.
-N\"usken and Reich \cite{nusken2019} later corrected the finite-$N$ invariant measure using a leave-one-out scheme, but at the cost of $\mathcal{O}(N)$ covariance computations per step.
+\textbf{Overdamped Langevin Samplers.} \citet{inigo_2020} proposed a mean-field ensemble overdamped Langevin SDE that converges to the correct target only in the infinite-particle (mean-field) limit. \citet{nusken2019} later corrected the finite-$N$ invariant measure using a leave-one-out scheme, but at the cost of $\mathcal{O}(N)$ covariance computations per step.
 In contrast, our two-system formulation (Section \ref{sec:two_system_mckean_vlasov}) achieves the same correction using only \emph{two} covariance evaluations per step (independent of $N$).
 We further present finite-particle discretizations (Section \ref{sec:two_systems_continuous_time_samplers}) that preserve the target distribution without requiring the mean-field limit.

-\textbf{Underdamped Langevin Samplers.} Recent works \cite{leimkuhler2018ensemble,durand23a, hoffman22a_ghmc} have introduced ensemble-based Metropolis-adjusted underdamped Langevin samplers that adapt the momentum-refreshment step, following strategies similar to ensemble Hamiltonian Monte Carlo (HMC) \cite{Buchholz2021}.
-However, these adaptations are limited to heuristic changes in the discretization and do not modify the underlying SDE itself.
+\textbf{Underdamped Langevin Samplers.} Recent works have introduced ensemble-based Metropolis-adjusted underdamped samplers that adapt the momentum refresh \citep{leimkuhler2018ensemble, hoffman22a_ghmc, durand23a}, following ensemble Hamiltonian Monte Carlo~\citep{Buchholz2021}.
+However, these adaptations are limited to changes in the discretization and do not modify the underlying SDE itself.
 By contrast, our approach directly adapts the continuous-time dynamics via a preconditioned underdamped Langevin process in the two-system framework.
-Additionally, whereas the above methods adjust the integration step size to cope with ill-conditioning, we mitigate poor conditioning through a randomized step size (Section \ref{sec:step_size_randomization}) and a one-time preprocessing step (Section \ref{sec:ill_conditioned_distribution}) that rescales the target based on local curvature.
+Additionally, whereas the above methods adjust the integration step size to cope with ill-conditioning, we mitigate poor conditioning through a randomized step size (Section~\ref{sec:step_size_randomization}) and a one-time preprocessing step (Section~\ref{sec:ill_conditioned_distribution}) that rescales the target based on local curvature.